-Since Pinterest has introduced the new versions of story pins and video pins, and with the recent algorithm updates, you might be left wondering whether there still value in growing a Pinterest following.
+Since Pinterest has introduced the new versions of story pins and video pins, and with the recent algorithm updates, you might be left wondering if there is still value in growing a Pinterest following.
 In this episode with Jillian Tohber Leslie of MiloTree and Catch My Party. we’re getting the lowdown on why you still focus on growing your followers.

 MiloTree is a plugin that I started using back in 2016 to help me grow my followers.
 This plugin is so easy to use that I managed to add it to my website while being sick in bed with the flu.
 In the last four years, I have grown from 4,000 to 41,000 followers on Pinterest by using MiloTree.

 In this conversation with Jillian, we discuss how things are changing on Pinterest and how you can strategically weave these changes into your business.

 Pinterest Followers DO Matter – Use MiloTree to Grow Yours

 Jillian has been on the podcast three times before, chatting with me about

 - how to create the best Pinterest boards